P-Renato/Multi-Colab/README.md

 ## If you were a super-hero, what powers would you have?

 ## What's the most unusual thing you've ever eaten?
+zara: not remembering
 ## Is your glass half full or half empty?
+zara: its always haf empty
 ## If you had a warning label, what would yours say?
+zara: there is always a solutions for every Problems